 Return Pressure: This is the programmed pressure that the HBLT will depressurize to at the end of a given cycle.
-This may be set to VACUUM.
+This may be set to VACUUM or other negative pressures.
+See the parameter tables for the lowest pressure.

 Rigid Product: Metal or stiff plastic parts undergoing hydraulic testing.
 Such parts virtually never stretch under pressure (only fracture).
 Examples are end caps and valves.